 Horatio Alger Association Scholarship Program – this scholarship rewards students who possess the character to succeed in life.
 This scholarship helps students overcome the financial barriers of pursuing higher education.
 Qualifications: be a full-time senior in a US high school with plans to enter college in the fall semester following graduation, exhibit a strong commitment to completing a bachelor’s degree, demonstrate critical financial need, be involved in co-curricular and community service activities, display integrity and perseverance in overcoming adversity, maintain a minimum GPA of 2.0, and be a US citizen.
 Learn more and apply on the scholarship program’s website.

 Montana State University Presidential Scholarship – this scholarship for students with a cumulative GPA of 3.75 and a composite score of 30 on the ACT or 1410 on the SAT; students will also be reviewed based on academic distinction, demonstration of leadership and commitment to public service, and research and/or creative endeavors.
 Click here to apply.

 Both of these merit-based scholarships aim to increase high school rigor and retain college students in the state of North Dakota.
 Apply for these scholarships online.

-Fastweb Provides a free database service to students; you can search for scholarships and also manage your own personalized scholarship lists, search colleges, and get free career/financial advice.
+Fastweb provides a free database service to students; you can search for scholarships and also manage your own personalized scholarship lists, search colleges, and get a free career/financial advice.
 Check out this great resource on their website!